philipcwhite/Monitoring/README.md

 ## Updates

+5/7/2019 - It looks like we have a fully working app on elementary OS.
+I still have a few things to test, lots of bugs to squash, and a ton of docs to update but things are looking good.
+I just tested the event engine today and it's working fine.
+I also updated the Windows agent to use subprocess.

 5/6/2019 - I updated the Event engine so it should now work on Linux.
 I still need to test.
 My changes to the device page for filesystem seem to have broken the Windows agent's display.
 Another thing to add to the to-do list.
 Also I still need to switch the Windows agent to use subprocess.
 Hopefully I will get this done this week.

 5/5/2019 - Linux agent is now working for all monitors except disk activity.